HerrErde/SubwayBooster/docs/info.md

 <p>
 There are Limits to how much value you can add.<br>
 The limit for the <code style="background-color: lightblue;">wallet.json</code> is the 32-bit integer wich is <code style="color: red;">2,147,483,647</code>.
-That's why everything is only <code style="color: red;">2100000000</code>, the reason is if the number is where too high and the value would go over the limit, the value goes into minus.
+That's why everything is only <code style="color: red;">2100000000</code>, the reason is, if the number is at the limit and only + 1 would happen the whole number would turn over and the value goes into minus (With which you cant do anything).
 That way there are about a hundred million coins/keys/.. buffer that you can collect before this happens.
 </p>

 <p>